ist-dsi/scala-keystone-client/README.md

 ```

 ## License
-scala-vault is open source and available under the [MIT license](LICENSE).
+scala-keystone-client is open source and available under the [MIT license](LICENSE).